tomas-ravalli/dynamic-pricing-engine/README.md

 ```
 FCB_Dynamic-Pricing/
 ├── .gitignore                     # Specifies files for Git to ignore.
 ├── LICENSE                        # Project license (MIT).
 ├── README.md                      # An overview of the project. <-- YOU ARE HERE
 ├── requirements.txt               # The requirements file for reproducing the analysis.
 ├── config.py                      # Configuration file for paths, parameters, etc.
 ├── assets/                        # Contains images and diagrams for the README.
 ├── data/                          #  Stores data related to the project.
 │   ├── 01_raw/                    # The original, immutable data.
 │   └── 02_processed/              # Processed and cleaned data ready for modeling.
 ├── models/                        # Stores trained model artifacts.
+├── reports/                       # Contains explanatory documents.
+│   ├── data-dictionary.md         # A detailed description of the dataset features.
+│   └── architecture-diagram.md    # An explanation of the system architecture.
 └── src/                           # Source code for the project.
     ├── __init__.py                # Makes src a Python package.
     ├── data/                      # Scripts for data ingestion and processing.
     │   └── make_dataset.py        # Script to generate the synthetic dataset.
     ├── models/                    # Scripts for model training and prediction.
     │   ├── train_price_model.py   # Script to train the price prediction model.
     │   ├── train_demand_model.py  # Script to train the demand prediction model.
     │   ├── predict_price.py       # Script to get a sample price prediction.
     │   └── predict_demand.py      # Script to get a sample demand prediction.
     └── features/                  # Scripts for feature engineering.
 ```

 ## Usage